recvfrom/clamav-faq/faq/faq-cvd.md

 2. The second possible solution is to:

-  * Configure a local webserver on one of your machines (say machine1.mylan)
+  * Configure a local webserver on one of your machines (say `machine1.mylan`)

-  * Let freshclam download the \*.cvd files from http://database.clamav.net to the webserver's DocumentRoot.
+  * Let freshclam download the `*.cvd` files from http://database.clamav.net to the webserver's *DocumentRoot*.

   * Finally, change `freshclam.conf` on your clients so that it includes:

     `DatabaseMirror machine1.mylan`

     `ScriptedUpdates off`

     First the database will be downloaded to the local webserver and then the other clients on the network will update their copy of the database from it.